Opinion

 3

-Darryl Williams over 10 years ago
+Darryl Williams about 11 years ago

 Let's continue this little train, Nina.
 The first comment didn't simply assert that O'Grady's opinion was wrong by virtue of her being an underclassman, but rather mentioned, for example; "She has obviously never had to secure funding for research, or had to really try and grasp the scope of a problem and recognize the scope the solution must be".
 To be quite clear, no, I do not believe they are "trying to say that unless you're a junior or senior any comment you try to make isn't valid because you haven't been here long enough to say anything of value", but saying that she has yet to have the experiences which they feel would better inform her opinion, and that it is indeed O'Grady herself who has failed to "take both sides of the matter into account", by virtue of having not yet experienced the other side.